Kicking the smoking habit

 Get help to quit

 You don’t have to do it alone.
 In fact, quitting tools such as phone-based quitting programs, support groups, and medicines can improve your chances of quitting and staying quit.
-For more information, see our document called Guide to Quitting Smoking, as well as our other publications listed below.
-Or call us at 1-800-227-2345.
+For more information, see our document called Guide to Quitting Smoking, as well as our other information listed below.
+You can also call us at 1-800-227-2345 or visit www.cancer.org to learn more about taking this important step towards better health.